ietf-gitwg/using-github/draft-ietf-git-using-github.md

 Comments in a review other than a summary are attached to specific lines of the proposed change.
 Such comments can be hard or impossible to find if changes are subsequently made to the pull request.
-This is problematic for contributors who do not track discussion closely.
+This is problematic for contributors who do not track discussions closely.

 For this reason, Working Group chairs SHOULD discourage the use of inline comments for substantial technical discussion of issues.